open-rmf/rmf_deployment_template/README.md

 # Verify if certificate was issued successfully.
 kubectl get certificates # should be true, if not, might need to wait a couple minutes.
 ```
-### Local
+#### (Alternate method) Local installation
-The cluster provides a certification authority that signs different certificates used
+If you are deploying locally (eg. on your computer / on-prem server / etc) the cluster provides a certification authority that signs different certificates used
 in different services by the cluster.
 The root ca certificate can be obtained by:
 ```bash
 # create testing ca